Click on a catalog number in the tables below for more information or to purchase a FFA test kit.

 Why Test for Filming Amines?

-Correctly measuring the amount of aliphatic amines in your system is critical for optimum performance of your system.
+Correctly measuring the amount of film forming amine in your system is critical for optimum performance of your system.
 Underdosing a system can leave it vulnerable to corrosion such as pitting.
-Overdosing the system can lead to the creation of micelles, or “gunk balls” as they are commonly known.
+Overdosing can lead to the creation of micelles, or “gunk balls” as they are commonly known.
 These can lead to clogged pipes and reduced efficiency.
 Frequent and consistent filming amine analysis is a best practice to ensure dosing is at the correct levels.

 Click on a catalog number in the tables below for more information or to purchase a test kit for aliphatic amine analysis.